 As the women diligently shape dough in the waning afternoon hours, the local school adjourns and their children return home.
 The kids cheerfully approach and stick their heads into the living room turned bakery to say hello.
 The women look up at the silhouetted children standing in the doorway to answer the greeting then return to the task at hand.

 Watching the group work, it’s hard not to think of Chepita and her journey from struggling mother to successful entrepreneur.
 It’s hard not to imagine these women on a similar quest.
 And it’s certainly hard not to see that their future is already growing noticeably brighter.

 The only hard part to grasp is that it’s all because of a simple oven.

 Create a better future with EOS International

-Our 1,100 installations of simple, inexpensive, and locally repairable technologies have helped over 167,000 Nicaraguans improve their health, generate wealth, and preserve the environment.
+Our 2,325 installations of simple, inexpensive, and locally serviceable technologies have helped over 534,167 Central Americans access safe drinking water and opportunities to generate income.
 Please help us invest in the future of millions of Nicaraguans by supporting EOS International.

 Photos & Story by Slade Kemmet (www.sladekemmet.com)